 How to avoid paying Realtor fees

-In 2019, just 11 percent of home sales were sold by owners without the help of an agent, according to the NAR.
-What’s more is that for-sale-by-owner homes (FSBOs) typically sell for less money than homes sold by Realtors, NAR states.
-In many instances, FSBO sellers know the buyers who end up purchasing their homes.
+In 2019, just 11 percent of home sales were sold by owners without the help of an agent, according to the National Association of Realtors (NAR).
+In addition, NAR says, for-sale-by-owner homes (FSBOs) typically sell for less money than homes sold by Realtors.
+In many instances, FSBO sellers already know the buyers who end up purchasing their homes.
 Buying without a Realtor is also doable, but the jury is out about whether it’s a wise move — especially in this market.